e-milbert/GrowingSeasons/README.md

 # GrowingSeasons

-!
-Application is refactored to an webapp.
+! refactoring to webapp.
 WIP

 This application aimes at helping hobby gardeners like myself with crop rotation and planning sowing / planting of their plants.
 The current planting planner is a prototype and will be tested by me during this gardening season.
 Weather data is fetched from the Open-Meteo Api